What EY can do for you

 4. Design advanced analytical reporting tools that provide relevant investigative data to your surveillance analysts

-Management of market surveillance operations
+Management of market abuse risk assessment operations

 Our team uses technology, data and industry insights to provide the following: